ShaunCurtis/Blazr.Demo.Components/Documents/The-Button-Click.md

 }
 ```

-`DoSomeAsyncWork` looks like this.
+### DoSomeAsyncWork

+`DoSomeAsyncWork` is the class wrapper for our async operation.
+It has one static public method: `GetNextAsync`.
 It uses a timer to provide the async activity.
-We'll see how it works as we walk through the events.
+We'll see how it works as we walk through the demo.

 ```csharp
 public class DoSomeAsyncWork